Clinton Foundation and Heifer International Partnership

 The Student Presidential Tour

-The Student Presidential Tour is docent-led and includes the Center’s orientation film, a tour of its Cabinet Room, Life in the White House, Oval Office (“opening” to visitors in September 2015), and the current temporary exhibit.
-This tour is designed to be grade-level specific and lasts one hour and
+The Student Presidential Tour is docent-led and includes the Center’s orientation film, a tour of its Life in the White House exhibit, Oval Office, and the current temporary exhibit.
+Additionally, high school students will spend time in the Cabinet Room exhibit with the computer interactives to explore, in detail, some of the major decisions of the Clinton Administration.
+This tour is designed to be grade-level specific and lasts one hour and 15 minutes.

 Little Rock Nine and the Congressional Gold Medal Tour